Gilgo Beach serial killings: Unidentified victim ("Asian Doe")

-Tanya Jackson / "Peaches" / "Jane Doe No. 3"
+Victims in separate case: Tanya Jackson ("Peaches"/"Jane Doe No. 3") and Tatiana Dykes ("Baby Doe")

-Tanya Denise Jackson was born in Alabama on October 22, 1970 and was known to be living in Brooklyn in 1997.
-She had served in the United States Army from July 1993 to February 1995.
-She was estranged from her family and was never reported missing.
+Tanya Denise Jackson, born in Alabama on October 22, 1970, was a US army veteran who was living in Brooklyn in 1997 when she disappeared along with her two-year-old daughter, Tatiana Marie Dykes.
+Jackson's partial remains were discovered in Lakeview, New York in 1997.
+Additional remains were found in Jones Beach State Park in 2011, along with those of Dykes.
+Unidentified for 28 years, Jackson and Dykes were identified in early 2025.
+In December 2025, Tatiana Dykes' father, Andrew Dykes, was arrested and charged with the murders of Jackson and their daughter.
+Police no longer believe the deaths are connected to the Long Island serial killings.

-On June 28, 1997, Jackson's dismembered torso was found at Hempstead Lake State Park, in the town of Lakeview, New York.
-Her torso was found in a green plastic Rubbermaid container, which was dumped next to a road along the west side of the lake.
-Investigators reported that the victim had a tattoo on her left breast of a heart-shaped peach with a bite out of it and two drips falling from its core, which led to the nickname "Peaches".
+On June 28, 1997, Jackson's dismembered torso was found at Hempstead Lake State Park in Lakeview, New York.
+Her torso had been placed inside a green plastic Rubbermaid container that had been dumped beside a road along the west side of the lake.
+Investigators reported that she had a tattoo on her left breast depicting a heart‑shaped peach with a bite taken out of it and two drips falling from the core, which led to the nickname "Peaches".

-On April 11, 2011, police in Nassau County discovered dismembered skeletal human remains inside a plastic bag near Jones Beach State Park.
-The victim was dubbed "Jane Doe No. 3."
-In December 2016, "Peaches" and "Jane Doe No. 3" were positively identified through DNA testing as being the same person.
-DNA analysis also identified "Peaches" as the mother of "Baby Doe"; she was found wearing gold jewelry similar to that of her daughter.
+On April 11, 2011, police discovered dismembered skeletal remains inside a plastic bag near Jones Beach State Park.
+The victim was designated "Jane Doe No. 3".
+In December 2016, DNA analysis confirmed that "Peaches" and "Jane Doe No. 3" were the same person.
+DNA testing also identified "Peaches" as the mother of "Baby Doe", who was found wearing gold jewelry similar to her mother's.

-On April 23, 2025, Nassau County police announced that they had identified "Peaches" as Tanya Denise Jackson and her daughter as Tatiana Marie Dykes.
-Police did not specify whether they believed their deaths were linked to the Rex Heuermann investigation.

-Tatiana Dykes / "Baby Doe"

-Tatiana Marie Dykes was born in Texas on March 17, 1995.
-Her skeletal remains were found on April 4, 2011, about 250 ft away from the partial remains of Valerie Mack.
-The remains were said to belong to a female toddler between 16 and 24 months of age (or, by another account, 1 to 4 years of age).
-Her body was wrapped in a blanket and showed no visible signs of trauma.
-DNA tests determined that the child's mother was "Jane Doe No. 3," whose body was found 10 mi west, near Jones Beach State Park.
-She was wearing gold earrings and a gold necklace.

-On April 23, 2025, Nassau County police announced that they had identified "Baby Doe" as 2-year-old Tatiana Marie Dykes and her mother as Tanya Denise Jackson.
-They stated that Tatiana's father had been identified and was cooperative with the investigation.